SadiePi/Codemon/README.md

 ## Contributing

-I'd prefer for the core functionality to remain a personal project, but I would appreciate contributions to flesh out the Bulbapedia translations and find things that this doesn't support yet.
+I'd prefer for the core functionality to remain a personal project, but I would appreciate contributions to flesh out the data translations and find things that this doesn't support yet.
 If you'd like to contribute, please open an issue or pull request.